ang525-commits/Ai-banner/README.md

 # AI BANNER

-A simple web extension to ban some popular AI Websites off your browser either temporary or permanently.
+A simple web extension to ban some popular AI Websites off the browser.
 Built with HTML, and JavaScript.

 ## Installation
 Download ZIP <br />